Jagdish-Bhandari/Jagdish-Bhandari/README.md

 📈 Focused on: Power BI, SQL, tableau ,Dashboard Design, and Real-Time Insights
 💼 Strong background in the **Financial Services Industry** with a Master's Degree in Accounting and Finance, and several years of experience in the **Banking sector**
 🎓 Preparing for PL-300 | 🎨 Dabbler in Graphic Design
+🛫 "Took off as a Data Analyst... accelerating toward Machine Learning with clarity, confidence, and code."

 ---